cerner/fhir.cerner.com/content/millennium/r4/base/workflow/slot.md

 The Slot resource returns time slots from a schedule which are available for booking an appointment.
 Slots contain no information about actual appointments, only availability and type.

+Appointment types for use in FHIR scheduling workflows must be resource list based.
+The ability to retrieve slots and book appointments that are order role based are not supported in FHIR workflows.

 When integrating your application with a client’s production environment you will work with the client to determine the Practitioner and Location ids (Millennium personnel and location codes, respectively) which they want to make available to third-party applications for enabling scheduling functionality.

 We understand this is a bit cumbersome, but we are always evaluating community feedback and look to improve the API in the future.